khalid-naami/khalid-naami.github.io/blog/2026-04-30-vanna-charm-risk-management-synergy.md

 # Vanna-Charm Synergy: Protecting Your Portfolio

-We have explored the Greeks individually, but the real magic (and danger) happens when they interact.
-In institutional finance, the combination of **Vanna** and **Charm** is often referred to as the "Vol-Time Synergy."
+The most dangerous days on a trading desk are often the ones where **Vanna** and **Charm** collide.
+This 'Vol-Time Synergy' is where institutional hedges are either compressed or expanded at a violent pace.
+If you've ever wondered why price accelerates toward a strike as expiration nears and IV drops, you're looking at the interaction of these two cross-Greeks.

 <!-- truncate -->